pdxmph/notes-tui/README.md

 # notes-tui

-A lightweight Notational Velocity-style TUI for markdown notes built with Go and Bubble Tea.
+A lightweight TUI for Markdown notes built with Go and Bubble Tea.

 ## Features